What is space debris and how dangerous is it?

 WHAT WAS THE IMPACT OF THE CURRENT TEST?

-The Kosmos 1408 satellite that was destroyed on Monday was launched in 1982 and weighed more than 2,000 kg (4,410 lbs), creating a significant amount of space debris.
+The Kosmos 1408 satellite that was destroyed on Monday was launched in 1982 and weighed more than 2,000kg, creating a significant amount of space debris.

 The crew of the space station were directed to take shelter in their docked spaceship capsules for two hours after the test in case they needed to leave due to a collision with debris.